 - Find out more about protecting trade marks and designs in Europe from the EU Intellectual Property Office.

-- Find your local Business Innovation Centre through the European Business & Innovation Centre Network.
+- Find your local Business Innovation Centre through the EBN innovation network.

 The law is complex.
 This factsheet reflects our understanding of the basic legal position as known at the last update.
-Obtain legal advice on your own specific circumstances and check whether any relevant rules have changed.
+Obtain legal advice on your own specific circumstances and check whether any relevant rules have changed, including government guidance on intellectual property and Brexit.